Deadpool 2 is a gleefully profane sequel, full of action and raunchy pizzazz. Ryan Reynolds was born to play this role.

 Solo: A Star Wars Story is a narratively uneven structure, but ultimately it's still a fast-paced space opera.
 Dust off the rough parts and you’re in for a ride.

 That direction came into Ron Howard’s (Rush and A Beautiful Mind) hands.
-Howard mostly gets the job done for Solo.
+Howard kind of gets the job done for Solo.
 Guided through the rough patches, Han and his crew take flight and fight to save their own skin.
 In Solo, we are thrown into the dark and dangerous criminal underworld; while we also meet Chewbacca (Joonas Suotamo), Lando Calrissian (the fantastic Donald Glover), Qi'ra (The fierce Emilia Clarke), Beckett (a stubborn Woody Harrelson) and L3-37 – a feminist fighting droid (voiced by Phoebe Waller-Bridge).
 The film really takes it into second gear, when we are introduced to Glover’s notorious Lando Calrissian at a gambling casino.
 Glover embodies the role as the famous former smuggler played by Billy Dee Williams back in the ‘80s.
 To me, Glover was the best part of this movie and kept the ball rolling.
 I would love to see Glover in his own standalone Star Wars adventure.

 Solo: A Star Wars Story is rated PG-13 (Parents Strongly Cautioned).
 For sequences of sci-fi action/violence.